disnet/disnetdev/content/blog/Some of the Apps I Used in 2023.md

 type: blog draft
 url: https://posts.disnetdev.com/2023/12/26/some-of-the.html
 share: "true"
+title: Some of the Apps I used in 2023
 ---

 - Browser: [Arc](https://arc.net/) (it's soooo good, love the clever rethinking of tabs)